akash10295/VLSI-Design-FrontEnd-plus-BackEnd/README.md

 assign out = in1 + in2;

-endmodule;
+endmodule
 ```
-For more learning about Verilog with examples you can visit [ASIC-World](http://www.asic-world.com/)
+For more learning about Verilog with examples you can visit [ASIC-World](http://www.asic-world.com/).

 My verilog code for this project is